woe1errr/IoT-Final-Project-Smart-Lock-System/03_Implementation/implementation.md

 For data management, **InfluxDB** is used as a local time-series database to store door state changes, alert status, and access activity logs. **Grafana** is integrated with InfluxDB to provide real-time and historical visualization of system activity through a web-based dashboard with different panels.

-Lastly to simplify deployment and improve service isolation, the MQTT broker, Node-RED, InfluxDB, and Grafana are deployed using **Docker** containers on the Raspberry Pi.
-Docker Compose is used to manage and orchestrate these services, allowing consistent configuration, simplified startup, and ease of maintenance.
+Lastly to simplify deployment and improve service isolation, **Docker** is used to define and manage the multi-container application stack, including the MQTT broker, Node-RED, InfluxDB, and Grafana.
+Each service is defined with its respective image, ports, volumes, and network configuration, enabling consistent startup and inter-service communication on the Raspberry Pi.
 Containerization ensures that each service runs in an isolated environment while communicating over the local network.
+The Docker Compose configuration file is available at  [IoT_Final_Project_Docker_Compose.yml](/IoT_Final_Project_Docker_Compose.yml).

 For a clearer overview of the software components and their respective purposes, refer to the [Software Components Table](./Software_Components.md)